-Consider all of the schools that disbursed a total of greater than or equal to $2,000 and less than $9,500 in loans for the time period reported on the spreadsheets provided (i.e. quarter 1).
-How many more schools met this criteria in 2015 than in 2010?
+How many schools had disbursed a total of greater than or equal to $707,300 and less than $800,895 in loans for the time period reported on the spreadsheet provided (“Quarterly Activity” only)?

-Consider the sum of expected total loan amount if the loans were fully disbursed for each school.
-In 2010 as compared to 2015, for how many more schools was this amount greater than $20,000,000?
+Consider the sum of expected total loan amount if the loans were fully disbursed for each school in this Quarter.
+For how many schools was this amount greater than $20,000,000?

-In 2015, consider all the private nonprofit schools in King county, WA.
-For these schools, consider the expected total loan amount if the loan is fully disbursed for unsubsidized graduate studies.
-Exclude all schools where the unsubsidized graduate loan amount is not available i.e. “-” or 0.
+Consider all the private nonprofit schools in WA state where the name of the school starts with either “s”, “u”, “v” or “w”.
+For these schools, consider the expected total loan amount if the loan is fully disbursed for unsubsidized undergraduate studies.
+Exclude all schools where the unsubsidized undergraduate loan amount is not available i.e. “-” or 0.
 What was the median value?